Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Temporary adhesives usually won’t damage the wall or surface you’re mounting to, and are best for short-term exhibitions and gallery shows.

-• Glue Dots: These sticky dots are an inexpensive mounting option (under $7) that are easily applied and repositioned, sturdy for lightweight labels, and leave no residue when removed.
+Glue Dots: These sticky dots are an inexpensive mounting option (under $7).
+They're easily applied and repositioned, sturdy for lightweight labels, and leave no residue when removed.

-• Command Picture Hanging Strips: Picture hanging strips are easily removed and provide a floating look similar to the foam tape above, but they won’t adhere to all surfaces.
+Command Picture Hanging Strips: Picture hanging strips are removable and provide a floating look similar to the foam tape above.
+The caveat is they don’t adhere to all surfaces.

 Permanent adhesives